THE BIG FOUR

 • Processing a grief you cannot shake

-• Trying to understand your mother line and its inheritance
+• Trying to reflect on family care patterns and inheritance

 What Ceres Represents

-Ceres represents the capacity to care for something over a long time, through its growth and through its loss.
-She is the inner farmer, the one who knows that tending is not a one‑time gesture but a seasonal rhythm that includes winter.
-Where the Moon describes how you feel your feelings, Ceres describes how you tend to the people, creatures, and projects that rely on you.
-The Moon is instinct.
-Ceres is sustained practice.
+Ceres represents a question about caring for something over time, through growth and through loss.
+She is the inner farmer, the one who knows that tending is not a one-time gesture but a seasonal rhythm that includes winter.
+Where the Moon describes emotional weather, Ceres can describe care as sustained practice: the people, creatures, projects, and rituals someone keeps tending.

 Mythology: Ceres, Proserpina, and the Cycle of Loss